 A copy of the statement of the company’s affairs, or a summary of it, must be attached to the administrator’s proposals.
 See above for the 3 different types of proposals.

 A copy of the proposals will also be filed with the registrar of companies for placing on the companies’ public file.
-Interestingly though, where the information included in the statement of affairs is commercially sensitive, the administrator can apply to court to have the statement, or the relevant part of it, withheld.
+Interestingly though, where the information included in the statement of affairs is commercially sensitive, the administrator can apply to the court to have the statement, or the relevant part of it, withheld.

 Included with each creditor’s copy of the administrator’s proposals will be an invitation to the initial creditors’ meeting, at which the creditors vote on those proposals and whether to accept them